 JA FUND FOR CONTEMPORARY ART

-Since its inception in 1990, The Junior Associates have been committed supporters of contemporary exhibitions and programs at The Museum of Modern Art and MoMA PS1.
+Since the group’s inception in 1990, The Junior Associates have been committed supporters of exhibitions, programs, and acquisitions at The Museum of Modern Art and MoMA PS1.

 The JA Fund for Contemporary Art, supported by dues and gifts from members of The Junior Associates, will continue to make a philanthropic impact on contemporary exhibitions, programs, and acquisitions.

 The Junior Associates’ dedication to both MoMA and MoMA PS1 is recognized and appreciated by the Museum’s Trustees and staff, and by the wider art community.
 The group looks forward to playing a strong role in the future of the Museum and hopes that JA members will continue their generous support of the organization.

 If you are interested in reproducing images from The Museum of Modern Art web site, please visit the Image Permissions page (www.moma.org/permissions).
 For additional information about using content from MoMA.org, please visit About this Site (www.moma.org/site).

 © Copyright 2011 The Museum of Modern Art